konst-int-i/healnet/README.md

 	└── ...
 ```

+If a data manifest file is not available for a given cancer site, you can select the files and download the manifest using the [NIH Genomic Data Commons Data Portal](https://portal.gdc.cancer.gov/).
+You can filter the .svs tissue and diagnostics slide files

 ### Preprocessing

 To ensure comparability with baselines, want to have the option to run the model in the WSI patches and extracted features using the [CLAM](https://github.com/mahmoodlab/CLAM) package.